Year 6

 PE

-PE takes place every Monday and Wednesday.
+PE takes place every Monday (pm) and Tuesday (am).
 All children will need to bring their PE kits on these days.
 The PE kits consists of:

 White top, black bottoms and black trainers.